Ed94/gencpp/Readme.md

 * A fundamental type, function, or pointer type.

 Anything beyond this usage is not supported by parse_template for arguments (at least not intentionally).
-Use at your own mental peril...
+Use at your own mental peril.

 *Concepts and Constraints are not supported, its usage is non-trivial substitution.*